Merge request dependencies

 A single feature can span several merge requests, spread out across multiple projects, and the order in which the work merges can be significant.
 Use merge request dependencies when it’s important to merge work in a specific order.
 Some examples:

-• Ensure changes to a required library are merged before changes to a project that imports the library.
+• Ensure changes to a required library merge before changes to a project that imports the library.

 • Prevent a documentation-only merge request from merging before the feature work is itself merged.

-• Require a merge request updating a permissions matrix to merge, before merging work from someone who hasn’t yet been granted permissions.
+• Require a merge request updating a permissions matrix to merge, before merging work from someone who doesn’t yet have the correct permissions.

-If your project me/myexample imports a library from myfriend/library, you might want to update your project to use a new feature in myfriend/library.
-However, if you merge changes to your project before the external library adds the new feature, you would break the default branch in your project.
+If your project me/myexample imports a library from myfriend/library, you should update your project when myfriend/library releases a new feature.
+If you merge your changes to me/myexample before myfriend/library adds the new feature, you would break the default branch in your project.
 A merge request dependency prevents your work from merging too soon:

 %%{init: { "fontFamily": "GitLab Sans" }}%% graph TB accTitle: Merge request dependencies accDescr: Shows how a merge request dependency prevents work from merging too soon.
 A['me/myexample' project] B['myfriend/library' project] C[Merge request #1:<br>Create new version 2.5] D[Merge request #2:<br>Add version 2.5<br>to build] A-->|contains| D B---->|contains| C D-.->|depends on| C C-.->|blocks| D